Stormy27/MYMI/SmartMeterReader/README.md

 The `timestamp` property of the `Measurement` entity is of type `ZonedDateTime`.
 Some older databases or versions may not fully support this data type.
 In such cases, it may be necessary to use `Instant` or `LocalDateTime` and handle time zone conversions in the application layer.

+Credentials is stored in application properties.
+Better to provide credentials via environment variables or stored it in encrypted files.
+However, could be use any management tool.